plausible/docs/docs/subscription-plans.md

 All Plausible Analytics subscription plans are priced according to your monthly traffic levels.

-To get your traffic level, we take all the websites you have added to your Plausible account and total the number of page views between them.
-If you use the "[Custom Events](custom-event-goals.md)" feature, then these count towards your total monthly pageviews too.
+To calculate your traffic level, we take all the websites you have added to your Plausible account and total the number of page views between them.
+If you use the "[Custom Events](custom-event-goals.md)" feature, then these count towards your total monthly pageviews as well.

-The "Custom Events" include any custom goals, custom properties and goals such as external link click tracking and 404 error page tracking. "[Pageview goals](pageview-goals.md)" are not counted towards your usage.
+"Custom Events" are any custom goals including external link click tracking and 404 error page tracking.
+The act of adding a "[Pageview Goal](pageview-goals.md)" has no effect on your usage.

-You can check your usage number in your account settings within the "Subscription Plan" section under the heading "Your usage".
-This is your page views usage and you should get on a subscription plan that fits these traffic levels.
+You can check your current traffic level in your account settings within the "Subscription Plan" section.
+Look under the "Your usage" heading.
+You should get on a subscription plan that fits your traffic levels.

 <img alt="Your current subscription plan" src={useBaseUrl('img/current-subscription-plan.png')} />

 Our lowest subscription tier is up to 10,000 pageviews per month and it is priced at $6/month if you pay monthly.

 There's a 33% discount on all plans for those that want to pay annually.
 The annual billing discount makes our lowest tier $48 for the full year or $4 per month.